apache/orc/site/specification/ORCv0.md

 of each value.
 The details of each type will be presented in the following subsections.

-Note that the order of the streams is **not fixed**.
-In the example of the integer column mentioned above, the order of the PRESENT stream and the DATA stream cannot be assumed.
+Note that the order of these streams is **not fixed**.
+In the example of the integer column mentioned above, the order of the PRESENT stream and the DATA stream cannot be determined in advance.
 Instead, we need to determine the type of stream based on the Stream Kind, rather than relying on the order of the streams.

 ## Stripe Footer